Disclaimer

 🌹 LOYOLA, SPAIN: ST. IGNATIUS OF LOYOLA

-Sculptural reminders of St. Ignatius.
+Sculptural reminders of St. Ignatius (the Saint's

 In the Basque Region of Northern Spain lies the verdant municipality of Loyola and its Basilica and Museum of St. Ignatius, the illustrious founder of the Jesuits.
 I did not have an active devotion to this Saint but after visiting this place, I was impressed by his holiness - the spirit of St. Ignatius is very much alive here.